johntrefethen/datasciencecoursera/code_book.md

 * Test Performed - The type of test performed by the subject (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 * Subject - An ID value from 1-30 indicating which subject performed the test.

-The naming convention for columns 3-81 is as follows:
+The naming convention for variables 3-81 is as follows:

 * 't' or 'f' - Indicating time or frequency domain.
 * 'Body' or 'Gravity' - Indicating body or gravity acceleration.